 Both CDs — as well as several other Lawrence-affiliated recordings — are available at Lawrence Apparel and Gifts in the Warch Campus Center .
 They can be ordered online as well as purchased in person.

 About Lawrence University

-Founded in 1847, Lawrence University uniquely integrates a college of liberal arts and sciences with a world-class conservatory of music, both devoted exclusively to undergraduate education.
-Ranked among America’s best colleges by Forbes, it was selected for inclusion in the book “Colleges That Change Lives: 40 Schools That Will Change the Way You Think About College.”
+Founded in 1847, Lawrence University uniquely integrates a college of liberal arts and sciences with a nationally recognized conservatory of music, both devoted exclusively to undergraduate education.
+It was selected for inclusion in the Fiske Guide to Colleges 2014 and the book “Colleges That Change Lives: 40 Schools That Will Change the Way You Think About College.”
 Individualized learning, the development of multiple interests and community engagement are central to the Lawrence experience.
-Lawrence draws its 1,445 students from 44 states and 35 countries.
-Follow us on Facebook.
+Lawrence draws its 1,500 students from nearly every state and more than 50 countries.